nickhester/Poker/README.md

 # Poker
-Finds the best Poker hand
+Chooses the winning Poker hand(s) from a given list of hands.